p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

 ### Task 3: Reload Applications

-1. Run the following command to restart applications to reload configuration.
+1. Run the following command to restart applications to reload the configuration.
 For the Java applications, this will allow the new sampling rate to take effect.
 For the non-java applications, this will allow them to access the Instrumentation Key from Key Vault.

    ```shell
    az spring app restart -n ${CART_SERVICE_APP}